-I work as a mediator and facilitator so I have to look professional and put together at work, but I hate the whole idea of spending money or time on my work wardrobe.
+I work as a mediator and facilitator so I have to look professional and put together at work, but I hate the whole idea of spending money or time on my work outfits.
 I’d rather spend that on clothing for me, not for my job.
-How can I build a professional look without spending too much time or money?
+How can I build a professional look and wardrobe without spending too much time or money?

 Working to live, not living to work.

 From your work wardrobe:

 I just need a little upfront investment, get me some really nice foundational pieces, make sure they fit and then we’re good to go.
 Get me good slacks, good shirts and blouses, good solid shoes and a good jacket or two.
 Get me one dress for those rare times you need one and call it a day.